-For reader feedback, tips and news, or to send PR releases for upcoming events, get in touch with Meg at Meg@NorthernColoradoHistory.com.
+For reader feedback, tips or news, get in touch with Meg at Meg@NorthernColoradoHistory.com.

-Meg lives in Old Town, Fort Collins with her husband, two dogs, two cats, and some chickens.
-Their three kids are all now in college.
+Meg lives in Old Town, Fort Collins with her husband, two dogs and two chickens.
+Their three kids are all now grown and off doing their own things.
 Meg has been a Fort Collins resident since 2001.
 As an Air Force Brat, she grew up in Ohio, Massachusetts, Pennsylvania, and Colorado (Springs) before moving to Michigan (where her parents are from) to attend school at the University of Michigan.
-She taught high school math in Detroit for four years before moving to San Francisco to get married to a man she’d met back in high school.
+She taught high school math in Detroit for four years before moving to San Francisco.
 She’s been blogging since 2002.
 Before that she churned out a monthly newsletter which she snail mailed out to approximately 130 of her closest friends.

 Patterns and their exceptions, forms and juxtapositions, paradigms and paradigm shifts are the things that tend to captures Meg’s attention and imagination.
 As she writes about Fort Collins, whether she’s writing about an ad in an old newspaper or a Fort Collins family that’s lived here for several generations, expect to see patterns among the stories that seek to define and describe the character and culture of Fort Collins as it was, as it is, and perhaps to even shed light on what it will eventually grow to be.